Whether you’re running a small business or a large enterprise, facilitating effective communication is probably at the top of your priority list.

 Cons of using Rocket.Chat as a business messaging app:

-Compared to other work messaging apps on this list, Rocket.Chat takes the longest to set up with more complex steps.
+Compared to other work messaging apps on this list, Rocket.Chat takes the longest to set up and involves more complex steps.
 Many of the apps we’ve listed are easy to set up and navigate, making them excellent Rocket.Chat alternatives.

 Additionally, the free plan limits businesses to 50 users, which can hinder teams hoping to expand.